ycerend/website/src/docs/tutorials/getting_started/index.md

 did you get the answer 'Peter' from the server? excellent work.

-you have successfully installed fdrtd server and client and remotely executed microservices on the server.
+you have successfully installed the fdrtd server and client and remotely executed microservices on the server.